jacobm3/vault-install/README.md

     vault.crt
     vault.key

+Setup DNS so the Vault nodes can resolve each others names to IP addresses.
+If DNS isn't available, add enties to `/etc/hosts` on each node so they can all resolve each other locally instead.
+These hostnames are what you'll use when joining nodes to the cluster.
+Example:

+    172.31.30.139 vault1.test.io vault1
+    172.31.31.184 vault2.test.io vault2
+    172.31.17.195 vault3.test.io vault3

 These commands will download and execute the install script, which will do a yum update, install dependencies, install Vault with raft integrated storage and a self-signed certificate.
 Do this on each Vault server node.